Is the Nightmare Before Christmas a Halloween Movie?

 But things are not as simple as they seem.
 The entire film revolves around Christmas.
 It is set in Christmas Town in the run-up to Christmas.

-The question remains, is the nightmare before Christmas a Halloween movie?
-So, let’s begin with the film’s basic plot.
+Even the film’s title contains the word “Christmas.”
+The question remains: Is The Nightmare Before Christmas a Halloween movie?
+Let’s begin with the film’s basic plot.
 It’s the same routine every year in Halloween Town.

 On Halloween, monsters emerge and terrify the living crap out of the town.